Admin Theme Conventions¶

 You can also apply it to specific actions if the rest of the controller should use the front-end theme:

-public class SettingsController : Controller
+public sealed class SettingsController : Controller

 {